samryan18/blog/_posts/2020-3-6-guess-who.md

     * maximizing information gain (ask high entropy questions)

 Theorem:
-> if we have X characters remaining, and we ask a binary question which applies to M characters, we have a M/X chance of eliminating X-M characters and an (X-M)/X chance of eliminating M characters.
+> If we have X characters remaining, and we ask a binary question which applies to M characters, we have a M/X chance of eliminating X-M characters and an (X-M)/X chance of eliminating M characters.

 I'll skip confirming this fact (pretty easy to see on paper), but we can see a nice correlary: